joekelly10/plump-gpt/README.md

 # Why?

-- 📐 **Forks** (branched conversations)
+- 🤖 **Works with all models**
-    - No-one had done this, so I did it
+    - Switch freely between models + providers
-    - I use this all the time
+    - Send the same prompt to multiple models
-    - It should be fundamental to any LLM interface, imo
+    - Switch models mid-chat, e.g. start with `gpt-4o-mini` then switch to `Claude 3.5 Sonnet`
-- 🤖 **All models**
+- 📐 **Forks**
-    - Switch freely between models
+    - Branched conversations
-    - Ask the same question to multiple models
+    - No-one had done this, and I needed it, so I did it
-    - Switch models mid-conversation, e.g. start with `gpt-4o-mini` then switch to `Claude 3.5 Sonnet`
+    - Should be a fundamental feature of any LLM interface, imo
 - 📝 **System prompt**
     - Full control of the `system_prompt`
     - Store multiple prompts in the db and switch easily